 The Australian Energy Market Commission (Commission) published the Rule change proposal in accordance with section 95 of the National Electricity Law (NEL) and submissions closed on 22 February 2008.
-Five first round submissions were received on this Rule change proposal.
+Five first round submissions were received.

-The submissions support the basis of EA's proposal to enhance the transparency of the compensation process following administered pricing however there were differences of opinion about how compensation should be calculated.
+The submissions supported the basis of EA's proposal to enhance the transparency of the compensation process following administered pricing.
+However, there were differences of opinion about how compensation should be calculated.

-The Commission's decision and changes to EA's proposed Rule Change
+The Commission's draft determination and draft changes to EA's proposed Rule Change

-The Commission makes this draft Rule determination and draft Rule on the provision of compensation following the application of an administered price cap (APC), market suspension event, value of lost load (VoLL), or market floor price in accordance with Section 99 of the NEL.
+On 25 September 2008, the Commission made a draft Rule determination and draft Rule on the provision of compensation following the application of an administered price cap (APC), market suspension event, value of lost load (VoLL), or market floor price in accordance with Section 99 of the NEL.